cap-js/docs/guides/providing-services.md

 Note that deep `WRITE` operations are only supported out of the box if the following conditions are met:

-1. The on-condition of the composition only uses `=` operator
+1. The on-condition of the composition only uses comparison predicates with an `=` operator
-2. Expressions are combined with the logical operator `AND`
+2. The predicates are connected with the logical operator `AND`
 3. The operands are references or `$self`

 Good: